AI Takes the Stage

 Participants

-Ivan Vyrypaev is a Polish playwright of Russian descent, screenwriter, film director, actor and art director.
+Ivan Vyrypaev – a Polish playwright of Russian descent, screenwriter, film director, actor and art director.
 He is a leading figure in the New Drama movement.
 Founder and general producer of the private Polish foundation WEDA PROJECT.
 Artistic Director and General Producer of the foundation for creative and spiritual development "Teal House" in Warsaw.
 Winner of numerous literary, theatrical and film awards, including the Venice Film Festival, Stuckemarkt International Contemporary Drama Festival, Warsaw Film Festival, Rome Film Festival and many others.

-Kojo Samuels is a BAFTA-winning Music Director, celebrated as one of the UK’s most innovative and sought-after figures in the music industry.
+Kojo Samuel – a BAFTA-winning Music Director, celebrated as one of the UK’s most innovative and sought-after figures in the music industry.
 Known for creating dynamic live shows and unforgettable performances, he has worked with artists including Jess Glynne, Stormzy, Camila Cabello, Tom Odell, Liam Gallagher, Labrinth, and Griff.
 His major event credits include the Eurovision Song Contest 2023, London New Year’s Eve Fireworks, and the Commonwealth Games Closing Ceremony.

 Free event – registration required.